voicetreelab/gsm_infinite/README.md

 <h2>GSM-Infinite</h2>
 <p>
-We present GSM-\(\infty\), a benchmark with test examples completely synthesized, thus can scaled up infinitely in both context length and reasoning complexity.
+We present GSM-Infinite, a benchmark with test examples completely synthesized, thus can scaled up infinitely in both context length and reasoning complexity.
 </p>

 <p>